Arunjyothi0702/PDS_Assignment1/16354730_PDSassignment1_Que2/data_raw/README.txt

-gender: The gender of the student (e.g., male, female). race/ethnicity: Categorized group indicating the race or ethnicity of the student (e.g., group A, group B). parental level of education: The highest level of education achieved by the student's parents (e.g., some college, associate's degree, bachelor's degree, master's degree).
+gender: The student's gender (male, female, etc.). race/ethnicity: Groups that are labeled with the student's race or ethnicity (e.g., group A, group B).
+Parental education level: The maximum educational attainment of the student's parents, such as some college, an associate's degree, a bachelor's degree, or a master's degree.

-lunch: Type of lunch program the student is on, which can indicate socioeconomic status (e.g., standard, free/reduced). test preparation course: Indicates whether the student completed a test preparation course (none, completed). math score: Score in the math subject (numerical value). reading score: Score in the reading subject (numerical value). writing score: Score in the writing subject (numerical value).
+lunch: The type of program the student is enrolled in, such as free or reduced, can reveal information on their socioeconomic background. test preparation course: This indicates if the pupil has finished or not a test preparation course (completed, none). math score: The subject's score (a number value). reading score: A numerical score for the reading subject. writing score: The subject's score (numerical value).